 The Buffalo Bills will be without Pro Bowl defensive tackle Marcell Dareus for their season opener against the Indianapolis Colts.

-The NFL announced Thursday afternoon that Dareus has received a one-game suspension without pay for violating the league's substance-abuse policy.
-He will be eligible to practice and participate in preseason games.
+The NFL announced Thursday afternoon that Dareus has received a one-game suspension without pay for violating the league’s substance-abuse policy.
+He will be eligible to practice at training camp and participate in preseason games.

-Dareus released the following statement through the Bills:
+Dareus released the following statement through the Bills on Tuesday:

 “Last year, I made a mistake involving possession of a banned substance.
 The NFL’s discipline for this conduct is part of the drug policy, and I apologize to my family, my teammates, the entire Bills organization and Bills fans that I will miss one game as a result of my mistake.
 I will work intensely that week and will be extremely happy to contribute to a win in week two for the Bills.”

 Dareus was arrested last May in his native Alabama after being pulled over for speeding.
 He was found to be in possession of synthetic marijuana and drug paraphernalia, both felonies in Alabama.